Healthy Homes Assessment Mornington

 Insulation Mornington

-The insulation of the ceiling and underfloor is required on all rental houses as of July 1st, 2019.
-Property managers and landlords have to ensure that the insulation is in line with current standard.
-In some instances, existing ceiling insulation or insulation in the subfloor space may require to be topped up or replaced.
+The insulation of the ceiling and underfloor is mandatory in all rental homes since 1 July 2019.
+All landlords and property managers must ensure that the insulation is up to current quality.
+In certain situations, the existing ceiling insulation or insulation in the subfloor space might require to be filled with or replaced.

-A house that is well-insulated will help to control condensation and lower the chance of mould and dampness, as well as making it easier to allow the home to hold heat.
+A well-insulated house will reduce the risk of condensation and reduce the chances of mould and dampness, and also makes much easier for the home to keep heat.

-The "R" stands for thermal resistance, and is a measure of how well the insulation can withstand heat flow.
-The greater the R-value, the better the insulation.
+The "R" refers to thermal resistance and is a gauge of how well the insulation can withstand heat flow.
+The greater the R-value, the more effective the insulation.

 Mornington Moisture Ingress & Drainage

-Protecting your rental property from water damage isn’t only about what’s inside the building; you have to ensure there is somewhere for surface, rain and underground water to flow, and stop it from coming into the building.
-When it is about damp and water, it’s usually those things that you aren’t aware of that could become a major issue and cause damages to your investment and harming the tenant’s well-being.
+Protecting your rental property from water damage isn’t only about the inside; you have to ensure there is somewhere for rain, surface as well as groundwater to move, and stop it from coming into the building.
+When it comes to moisture and damp it’s frequently what you don’t see that can become a big problem, causing damage to your investment and harming your tenant’s health.

-In addition to an irrigation system to stop water ingress, if the rental is enclosed between the floor and the surface, a ground moisture barrier must be constructed if it’s reasonably practicable to do so.
+In addition to an irrigation system to stop moisture from entering, if your rental is enclosed between your floor and soil, a ground-water barrier must be installed if it’s reasonably practicable to install it.

-A ground moisture barrier is typically a polythene sheet laid over the ground, in order to block any moisture from the ground from accumulating into the home.
-It also assists in preventing from causing damage to the flooring insulation.
+An underground moisture barrier typically a polythene sheet laid over the ground, in order to block any moisture present in the ground from accumulating into the property.
+It also assists in preventing any damage to your underfloor insulation.

 moisture ingress and drainage inspection